-The Greensward, Frinton is the annual venue for the Frinton Mission which is a week of events hosted by local churches.
+Saturday 28th July saw the Band at The Greensward, Frinton which is the annual venue for the Frinton Mission – a week of events hosted by local churches.

 Tendring Brass had the privelege of performing at the opening concert for this years event, and despite facing strong winds which had threatened to launch one of the Mission tents skywards, the event went ahead as scheduled.

 A packed marquee of a mixed age audience of approximatly 250 settled down to an evening of a real variety of great music played by the band.

 The first half opened with a Cole Porter number ‘Another Opening Another Show’ provided a taste of what delights the audience had in store from the band.
 This was closely followed by the hymn ‘Crown Him With Many Crowns’ – the band being accompanied by rousing singing from the audience.

 ‘Fanfare and Flourises’ then followed, before the whole Marquee paused to reflect on the tragic loss of a young man in the sea off Clacton recently, a prayer was led by Ian Harrison from the Mission organising committee.
 The Band then played a very moving piece ‘Guardian of My Soul ‘ – continuing the mood of reflection.

 The audience were then treated to a Bass Trombone Solo ‘Lazy Bones Blues’ by one of the Bands newest members, the talented Paul Burnage, and then a further Trombone feature played again by Paul, Caroline Saunders and Saffina Frazer-Brown, along with Becky Smith on flugel, playing the well known piece from Sister Act ‘ I Will Follow Him’

 A further worship song ‘Shout to the Lord’ gave the audience oportunity to air their vocal chords again, before being entertained with ‘Hot Toddy’ and a Glen Miller Special bringing the first half to a conclusion.